-Northern black bass (Micropterus salmoides salmoides) are on the conditional non-native species list.
-Stocking of northern black bass south and east of the Suwannee River is prohibited.
+Live specimens of Conditional (68-5.004(1), F.A.C.) and Prohibited (68-5.006(1), F.A.C.) nonnative species may not be possessed.
+Northern black bass (Micropterus salmoides salmoides) are on the conditional nonnative species list.
+Stocking northern black bass is prohibited.
 Pure Florida bass (Micropterus salmoides floridanus) may only be purchased from permitted hatcheries with pure Florida bass stocks authenticated by the FWC.
-(See MyFWC.com/Fishing, select “Freshwater Fishing,” then select “Pond Management” and “Commercial Sources of Fish.”
-For details see Chapter 68-5, F.A.C. at www.FLrules.org.)
+For more information, contact the nearest regional office (Introduction).
+See Chapter 68-5, F.A.C. at www.FLrules.org for details.

 It is illegal to possess alligator gar without a permit.It is illegal to possess alligator gar without a Scientific Collectors Permit.
 Alligator gar are an endemic top predator found only in the panhandle rivers and grow to more than 120 pounds.
 Due to limited numbers, harvest is restricted.
 Their gator-like snout is distinctly different than spotted and longnose gar, the two other species of gar found in the panhandle.